CZ-NIC/yangson/docs/quickstart.rst

 We can move around the instance data tree, either step by step or directly to any location by using an :class:`~.instance.InstanceRoute`.
-One way to obtain the latter is to parse it from a RESTCONF data resource identifier:
+One way to obtain the latter is to parse it from a RESTCONF :term:`resource identifier`:

 .. doctest::